urbanopt/geojson-modelica-translator/docs/getting_started.rst

 GMT Installation
 ----------------

+You must have PIP and Python 3.7 or later installed (run :code:`python --version` to see what version you're using).
 After installing Python and PIP run the following in a terminal (requires Python 3):

 .. code-block:: bash